 Located in the Yasuni National Park deep in the Ecuadorean Amazon, Napo Wildlife Centre is an eco-escape like no other.
-Dotted around the banks of a lagoon amid thick jungle vegetation, the 20 thatched cabins look like simple native huts from the outside, but appearances can be deceiving.
-Head indoors and you'll find spacious suites built from natural and sustainable materials, embellished with striking features like intricately carved wooden headboards and panoramic glass floors - all with big comfortable beds and crisp white linens.
+Dotted around the banks of a lagoon amid thick jungle vegetation, the 20 thatched cabins look like simple huts from the outside, but appearances can be deceiving.
+Head indoors and you'll find spacious suites built from natural and sustainable materials, embellished with striking features like intricately carved wooden headboards and panoramic glass floors - all offering comfortable beds and crisp white linens.
 Not that you'll want to spend too much time in your room.

 A visit to Napo Wildlife Centre is all about getting out and exploring the unique ecosystem that surrounds it.
-You'll venture into the forest with native guides to spot macaws, giant armadillos and toucans, climb the 36m observation for 360-degree views above the canopy and explore in canoes to meet giant otters, turtle and caimans.
+You'll venture into the forest with native guides to spot macaws, giant armadillos and toucans, climb the observation tower for 360-degree views above the canopy and explore in canoes to meet giant otters, turtle and caimans.

 The idea for Red Savannah was always based on a clear market need.
 A small team of the most experienced travel designers, supported by the latest technology and delivered with the lightest touch.
 In short, a travel company redefined for the 21st century.